 Both long- and short-term local economic development trends are important indicators of a region's economic health.
-The table below shows the size of the district's labor force, along with the unemployment rate for the same years.
+The following table shows the size of the district's labor force.
 The district's unemployment rate has remained higher than the statewide average.
-In 2012, the disparity between the district and state unemployment rates was greater, with the district averaging a 7.1 percent unemployment rate as compared to the state average of 5.7 percent, for a difference of 1.4 percent.
+In 2019, the disparity between the district and state unemployment rates was greater, with the district averaging a 3.94 percent unemployment rate as compared to the state average of 3.5 percent, for a difference of .54 percent.
 Unfortunately, the district continues to experience unemployment rates that are higher than the state average.